tsoonjin/fyp/doc/robosub_survey/robosub2016.md

 ## Problem
 Detecting and tracking known object in perturbed underwater for Robosub challenges for localization

-## Background of the problem
+## Nature of the problem
- - static object
+ - static rigid object
- - handle partial occlusion
+ - relatively simple shape
+ - color degradation, low contrast, non-uniform illumination, shadow
  - know geometry of the object
  - lack of labeled data
- - noisy condition
- - single object online tracking
+ - multiple object online tracking
- - assuming illumination is not constant
  - short term tracking problem
+ - detection latency must be small

+## Where other solutions fail
+ - failed to produce consistent detection in different environment i.e different pools
+ - too slow for real-time system
+ - rely on other sensors such as LIDAR, sonar or acoustics system
+ - not robust to perturbed underwater condition

 ## Contributions to the problem
  - depth estimation from monocular images
- - general solution for most two obstacles in the challenge
- - achieve more accurate and robust detection in perturbed conditions with minimal tuning
- - work for different pools (Queenstown, House Pool, TRANSDEC)
+ - work in different environment and condition
- - simulate different water conditions
+ - simulate different water conditions to generate synthetic data
- - using semantic information for detection
+ - using semantic information or contextual data for detection
  - explore parallelism in vision pipeline
  - deep learning with small amount of data
- - generate labeled data from collected bags in TRANSDEC
+ - generate labeled data from collected bags in TRANSDEC easily
+ - dynamic camera parameter tuning
+ - redundancy built into algorithm

 ## Interesting ideas
  - using context from global and local cues
+ - using global and local feature
+ - using optical flow since object is static
  - regionlet generic object detection instead of sliding window
  - using gaussian based hue descriptor which outperforms normal hue under differet illuminant
  - explore different detection proposal scheme i.e instance specific proposal